CDRMV/Commander-Survival-Kit/README.md

-# Commander Survival Kit
+# Reinforcement-Manager

 Description:

-A UI Mod, which adds the Reinforcement Manager and Fire Support Manager into the game.
+A UI Mod, which adds an Reinforcement Manager into the game.

-With these Ingame managers you are able to call Reinforcements or Weapon Barrages into the game.
+With this tool you are able to call Reinforcements into the game.

+Mostly of them are Air Units but the Transports has attached Landunits.

+Which can be unloaded and used on the Battlefield.

-This Mod is currently in Development but avialable for Testing as Early Access
+This Mod is currently in Early Access for Testing

 Credits:
 Big thanks goes to Illumination for his Second Construction Panel Code to develop the Basic UI